-We’ve previously covered some of the tips and tricks to make travelling for diving easier, and cheaper.
+We’ve previously covered some of the tips and tricks to make traveling for diving easier, and cheaper.

 In this follow-up, we’ll dive deeper into how to wrangle the airline rules to make sure you don’t end up paying too much for excess weight.
-With airlines constantly lowering the amount of weight travelers can bring.
-While the cost of exceeding that limit, getting it wrong, can be very costly indeed.
+Airlines have been constantly lowering the allowed weight travelers can bring, while the cost of exceeding that limit, getting it wrong, can be very costly indeed.

-So use the following tips to cut your costs of travelling as a diver.
+So use the following tips to cut your costs of traveling as a diver.

 Choose your airline carefully

-Different airlines have different limits on amount and weight of luggage, so make sure you research this.
+Different airlines have different limits on the number and weight of bags, so make sure you research this.

-Most restrictive are charter flights, so if you’re travelling on a package holiday, you’ll want to double check restrictions, even if you’ve travelled with the particular airline before.
-As most airlines have different restrictions for charter flights vs. ordinary flights.
+Most restrictive are charter flights, so if you’re traveling on a package holiday, you’ll want to double-check restrictions, even if you’ve traveled with the particular airline before.
+Most airlines have different restrictions for charter flights vs. ordinary flights.

 Picking the right airline can mean a big difference in baggage costs.